 - oven to table serving dish

 - Cut potatoes into 1/2 inch thick slices.
 Alternate slices of sweet and white potatoes on the bottom of Dutch Oven.
 Scatter some prunes and carrots over potatoes.
 Sprinkle some of the brown sugar and lemon juice over this layer.
 Repeat this process until all the ingredients are finished.
 Fill Dutch Oven with enough water to just barely cover vegetables.
 Bring to a boil, reduce to a simmer and cook uncovered for about 20 minutes or until potatoes and carrots have somewhat softened.
+Transfer par-cooked ingredients to a shallow roasting pan.
 Place immediately into oven and bake.
 Baste constantly over the course of 60-90 minutes until sauce has thickened and glazed the Tzimmis.
 Spoon into a serving dish and serve hot.

 - For advance prep: Cool Tzimmis completely.
 Wrap tightly and refrigerate for a day or two or freeze.
 Defrost completely before reheating.